 Project Description/

-This multi-project Series (2015-2023) is a collaboration with Kanien’kehaka (Mohawk) poet and spoken word artist Janet Rogers.
-Over the past several years Janet and I have spent time in our home territory of Six Nations researching and exploring different heritage sites and important ‘spirit’ locations.
-At the heart of the project is the on-going investigation of, and creative engagement with, the stories on the land.
-Throughout we have documented elements of our interactions with these sites—our actions, experiences, and conversations—and for the past eight years have been exhibiting our imaginative and aesthetic interpretations of the dialogues we have had with ‘place’, while we write our own stories on the land.
+This multi-project Series (2015-2023) is a collaboration with Kanien’kehaka (Mohawk) poet and spoken word artist Janet (January) Rogers.
+Over the past several years January and I have spent time in our home territory of Six Nations researching and exploring different heritage sites and important ‘spirit’ locations.
+At the heart of the project is the on-going investigation of, and creative engagement with, the stories on-the-land.

 We are interested in the spatiality of storytelling—how stories can be dimensional as well as durational; how narratives are intricately interconnected with ‘place’, the landscape, and the environment.
 As Onkwehonwe (Indigenous people) we understand the landscape as a living, animate, and embodied archive.
 With this project, we interested in exploring the idea of embodied storytelling, and the ways in which we can participate with, and be immersed in story—sometimes through song, dance, or simply by traversing and crossing territorial narratives.
 This project is about performative storytelling, and our relationship to the living archive of the ‘places’ we occupy as Onkwehonwe.